 Note: For newer versions of Windows (Vista, Windows 7 or 8) that support multiple users, Recollector is installed so that it is available for all users of the computer.
 The installation itself should be done from an account with admin privileges.

 System requirements: Recollector requires version 10.7 (Lion) or later of OS X. For more information, including a description of the download and installation procedure, go to the separate page on the Mac OS X version of Recollector.

 The latest version of Recollector can be downloaded by clicking on the appropriate button below.
 If you don't have a license key, Recollector will run in "demo" mode.
 If you already have a licensed version of Recollector, you can update to the latest version by downloading and installing again.

 The demo version of Recollector is a fully functional trial version.
 There is no time limit restriction on its use.
 The only difference between the demo version and the fully licensed version is that with the demo version you are restricted to a maximum of 25 data records in a collection.
 If you decide to purchase the license key for the fully licensed version, you will not need to download the software again.
 The license key that you will be sent (via e-mail) will convert your existing demo version into a fully licensed, unrestricted version.
 Click the appropriate button to go to the download page:

-To get the latest version of the companion mobile app, Recollector App, use your smartphone (or tablet), and go to the iTunes App Store (for the iPhone/iPod Touch/iPad version) or Google's Play Store (for the Android phone or tablet version) and search for "Recollector App".
+To get the latest version of the companion mobile app, Recollector App, use your smartphone (or tablet), and go to the iTunes App Store (for the iPhone/iPod Touch version or the iPad version [named Recollector App HD]) or Google's Play Store (for the Android phone or tablet version) and search for "Recollector App".
 The app is a free download.